Piggyback Loan vs PMI Comparison

 Secondary Loan Risks

 Assess risks associated with variable-rate secondary loans in piggyback arrangements.
-Significant rate increases could substantially elevate second mortgage payments.
+Significant rate increases could substantially increase second-mortgage payments.

 Consider how each option supports wealth building, refinancing plans, or future home equity access through HELOCs or cash-out refinancing.